Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - More long-term budgeting is required.
 You’ll need to budget carefully to ensure you can repay your loan in the long term.
 You’ll also need to account for unexpected expenses in your budget.

 - Disreputable lenders.
-There are many disreputable lenders operating online who prey on people with bad credit so make sure you evaluate the lender before you apply.
+There are many disreputable lenders operating online who prey on people with bad credit so evaluate the lender before applying.

 - Direct debit.
 While direct debit can be a positive if you have the money to repay a large loan in the account you provide your lender, it can prove costly if your account becomes overdrawn by your lender automatically withdrawing owed funds.

-What to watch out for with installment loans
+Cautions to watch out for when borrowing with bad credit

 If you have bad credit and need a loan, an installment loan can be a good idea if you have a repayment plan in place and know where the repayments will come from.